 Sun protection comes in two forms: sunscreen and sunblock, and many people do not know the difference.
 Both work to protect the skin from the sun’s damaging UV rays but in different ways.

-“Sunscreen works just as the name implies, as a screen,” says Dr. Kendall Roehl, plastic/reconstructive surgeon at Scott & White.
+“Sunscreen works just as the name implies, as a screen,” said Kendall Roehl, MD, a plastic surgeon on the medical staff at Baylor Scott & White.
 “It is colorless and absorbed into the skin to reflect and screen the skin from damaging UV rays.
 Sunblock physically blocks the sun’s UV rays from penetrating the skin, acting as a barrier.”

 Many of us remember those years as kids, when our mothers would slather our noses with white (or pink if you were lucky – and female) zinc oxide, the most visible example of a good sunblock.
 Sunblocks contain either zinc oxide or titanium dioxide and protect the skin against both UV-A and UV-B rays.
 Sunscreen is white but is absorbed into the skin when applied and becomes transparent.
 When purchasing a sunscreen, check to see if it covers both UV-A and UV-B rays.
 Most sunscreens only cover UV-B rays.